AVu120/birthday-tracking-system/README.md

 # birthday-tracking-system
-A database that lets you record important birthdays that also sends email reminders one week before and on the day of a birthday.
+A application that lets you record important birthdays so you will never forget again.
+Once a day it will check to see if it's anyone's birthday today or in 7 days and will then send everyone in the email reminder list an email reminder one week before and on the day of a birthday.